2017 investment magnets: VR,IA, 5G, eSport

 - Nicolas BENSIGNOR, Founder & CEO, Playsoft

 IDATE DigiWorld estimates that the eSports market could climb to more than 3 billion euros in 2021.
 And projections for 2025 are close to 7 billion euros.
 Ad revenue, sponsoring, broadcasting/distribution rights, operating licences, merchandising and betting are the main sources of revenue for the new, very webgenic video game market.
-This dialogue will be the chance to hear from two players whose businesses could be heavily impacted by eSports.
+This round table will be the chance to hear from the players whose businesses could be heavily impacted by eSports.